Gabtoriel/alx-system_engineering-devops/0x0C-web_server/README.md

 For this project we will be making use of the nginx webserver The default directory we host from is /var/www/html

+# This project has to do with writing scripts that automatically configure a nginx web server to a simple which includes:
+* configuration to display a simple text
+* configuration for 301 redirect
+* configuration for 404 page not found